Craig grew up in the UK before heading to Sydney in 2002 where he started his business and pursued his passion for sailing.

 Sam was 18, had just completed her HSC and was making plans for a bright fun adventurous future.
-When a set of catastrophic events lead to Sam having a brain scan, a violent seizure, being placed on life support and helicopter to Sydney’s North Shore Hospital for emergency brain surgery.
+A set of catastrophic events lead to Sam having a brain scan, a violent seizure, being placed on life support and helicoptered to Sydney’s North Shore Hospital for emergency brain surgery.

 Learn more ...

-The Sydney Neuro Oncology Group was an invaluable resource for our family during Sam treatment, allowing us to focus on and protect Sam.
+The Brain Cancer Group was an invaluable resource for our family during Sam’s treatment, allowing us to focus on and protect Sam.
 We were never distracted by booking doctor’s appointments or arranging treatment.
-SNOGs provided all care coordination and scheduled treatments, whilst always considering the distance we travelled for treatment and ensuring that our precious time was never wasted.
+TBCG provided all care coordination and scheduled treatments, whilst always considering the distance we travelled for treatment and ensuring that our precious time was never wasted.
 For this service and support we will be forever grateful.

-Sam bravely fought brain cancer for 20 months and before her death we discussed as a family the importance of Sydney Neuro Oncology Group.
-As a health professional and mother, we experienced the highest professional care and support from SNOGs.
-Their dedication to brain cancer research and continued drive toward developing effective treatment options and ultimately a cure for brain cancer is inspirational.
+Sam bravely fought brain cancer for 20 months and before her death we discussed as a family the importance of The Brain Cancer Group.
+As a health professional and mother, we experienced the highest professional care and support from TBCG.
+Their dedication to brain cancer research and continued drive towards developing effective treatment options and ultimately a cure for brain cancer is inspirational.

-Assisting SNOGs in raising funds for research, care coordination and increasing awareness of Brain Cancer was a final promise I made to my daughter.
-In memory of my beautiful Sam, I am honoured to be ambassador for the Sydney Neuro Oncology Group.
+Assisting TBCG in raising funds for research, care coordination and increasing awareness of Brain Cancer was a final promise I made to my daughter.
+In memory of my beautiful Sam, I am honoured to be an ambassador for The Brain Cancer Group.

 In the early hours of Boxing Day 2002 Ceri received a call from her Mum to say Dad was seriously ill and an ambulance was on its way.
 What followed was a diagnosis of a Brain Tumour and emergency surgery the following day.

-5 surgeries and a yearlong battle took its toll and her Dad sadly lost his life to this cruel disease early January 2004.
+5 surgeries and a year-long battle took its toll and her Dad sadly lost his life to this cruel disease in January 2004.